Jiyoung0128/JiyoungCheong.github.io/README.md

 - Du, H., **Cheong, J.**, Zhu, G., Huang, X., Li, S., Zheng, J., Tan, J., Zhong, T., Hou, C., & Liu, T. (Accepted).
   *What Draws Upvotes?
 Identifying Student Clusters Based on Interpersonal Skills and Examining the Correlations.*
-  The **19th International Conference on Computer-Supported Collaborative Learning (CSCL 2026)**, International Society of the Learning Sciences.
+  Presentation as a poster at the **19th International Conference on Computer-Supported Collaborative Learning (CSCL 2026)**, International Society of the Learning Sciences.